 - Crapsack World: Although it's played for laughs, the Marvel!Earth really does come off as this when compared to the DC!Earth, judging by the differing treatments that the superheroes receive.
 In-Universe, the Avengers even speculate that DC!Earth may be a Crapsaccharine World, where the "shiny gloss" conceals super-powered tyranny or some such thing.

-- Dead Alternate Counterpart: In the issue #3 the Marvel and DC worlds have become combined, turning it into a Silver Age utopia.
-When the characters learn how their realities are supposed to be, the character who argues for the restoration the most is Hal Jordan — who is "supposed to" be dead.
-(Barry Allen is there too, but he's not quite so eager to restore the realities until he convinces himself otherwise).
+- Dead Alternate Counterpart: In issue #3 the Marvel and DC worlds have become combined, turning it into a Silver Age utopia.
+When the characters learn how their realities are supposed to be, the character who argues for the restoration the most is Hal Jordan — who is "supposed to" be dead (Barry Allen is there too, but he's not quite so eager to restore the realities until he convinces himself otherwise).

 - Desperation Attack: Superman lands the knockout punch on Thor while lying on his back, leaving himself wide open for the Avengers' No-Holds-Barred Beatdown.
 Well, he got up, but he sure didn't expect to be knocked down again so soon.

 - Deus ex Machina: The Phantom Stranger shows up at a point where both groups are out of ideas and takes them where they need to go then vanishes.
 In other words, his usual schtick.